bardha-islami/Git-Commit-Message-Generator/README.md

 You know something happened, but you don't really know what.

 That's a problem because your Git history isn't just a record of changes.
-It's also a source of context for everyone working on the project — including you when you come back to the code months later.
+It's also a source of context for everyone working on the project, including you when you come back to the code months later.

 So the goal isn't just to make a commit. **It's to make the commit history useful.**"